 Being a small village, Dannemora does not have a public transit system used by locals to get to and from work.

-The citizens of Dannemora have a very low rate of college education: just 6.91% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.
+The population of Dannemora has a very low overall level of education: only 6.91% of people over 25 hold a 4-year college degree or higher.

 The per capita income in Dannemora in 2022 was $9,082, which is low income relative to New York and the nation.
 This equates to an annual income of $36,328 for a family of four.
 However, Dannemora contains both very wealthy and poor people as well.